WazzaJB/react-useunmount/README.md

 This package is a super simple and minimal hook for storing an array of dependencies within a ref, making the data available on unmount - which is the effect function passed in as the first parameter.

-It accepts a function as the first parameter, which gets called on component unmount, and a dependecy array as the second parameter which is stored and passed back to the unmount function.
+It accepts a function as the first parameter, which gets called on component unmount, and a dependency array as the second parameter which is stored and passed back to the unmount function.
 Fundamentally it:

 - Creates a ref to store the required data in
 - Initiates a useEffect for when the dependencies change, which updates the ref